Health-Research-From-Home/DataAnalysisChallenge/files/problem.md

 ### The Challenge
-- You receive a training set consisting of fully observed patient records.
+- You will receive a training set consisting of fully observed patient records.
 - For a separate test set of patients, you can strategically choose to request—or skip—daily measurements from the partially observed portion of their records.
 - Finally, you must forecast pain levels for the remainder of the timeline, using the measurements you’ve gathered along with any initial data provided.